Divine Council: Ancient Roman

 Jupiter presides over the Roman pantheon who prescribe punishment on Lycaon in Ovid's Metamorphoses, as well as punishing Argos and Thebes in Thebaid by Statius.

 Norse

 There are mentions in Gautreks saga and in the euhemerized work of Saxo Grammaticus of the Norse gods meeting in council.
 The gods sitting in council in their judgment seats or "thrones of fate" is one of the refrains in the Eddic poem "Völuspá"; a "thing" of the gods is also mentioned in "Baldrs draumar", "Þrymskviða" and the skaldic "Haustlöng", in those poems always in the context of some calamity.
 Snorri Sturluson, in his Prose Edda, referred to a daily council of the gods at Urð's well, citing a verse from "Grímnismál" about Thor being forced through rivers to reach it.
 However, although the word regin usually refers to the gods, in some occurrences of reginþing it may be simply an intensifier meaning "great", as it is in modern Icelandic, rather than indicating a meeting of the divine council.

+The Church of Jesus Christ of Latter-day Saints

+"The Council in Heaven" is central to the premortal life in the Church of Jesus Christ of Latter-day Saints.
+Latter-day Saints believe that in the premortal life, Heavenly Father explained to His children what life on earth would be like.
+He taught that individuals would receive agency and be able to choose between good and evil.
+He also taught of birth, death, judgement, and resurrection.
+The plan included the role of Jesus Christ in atoning for the sins of the world and being resurrected so that people would be able to repent and return unto God.
+Lucifer (Satan) rebelled against the plan and wanted to eliminate agency so that "one soul shall not be lost".
+He wanted power and glory for himself and as a result he and his followers were cast out of Heaven.